witasekl/remcon/README.md

    specifies the number of messages, which should be returned from the away-log.
 By default it returns 3 messages.

+   *Note: Don't mix up the away-log with the Irssi away.log file.*

  - !watch-users [user_1] ... [user_n] - Defines a list of watched users.
 If
-   some of the users logs in, the script will inform you about that.
+   some of the users listed there logs in, the script will inform you about that.

  - !watched-users - Returns a list of watched users.

-   *Note: Don't mix up the away-log with the Irssi away.log file.*

  - !help - Returns short help message.